hmchen47/DataScience/ML/MLNN-Hinton/05-CNN.md

   + a very deep convolution neural net
   + Architecture
     + 7 hidden layers not counting max pooling layers
-    + early layers: convolutional
+    + early layers: convolutional reducing
+      + a lot of parameters
+      + training data
+      + computation time
+      + local receptive fields w/o trying an weights required a much bigger computer
+    + last two layers
-    + last two layers: globally connected
+      + globally connected using most of parameters
+      + ~16 millions of parameters btw each pair of layers
+      + objective: figure out the combinations of local features extracted by the early layers
   + Activation functions
     + Rectified linear units (ReLu) in every hidden layer
       + much faster
       + more expensive than logistic units
-    + Normalization
+    + Competitive normalization with a layer
-      + competitive normalization to suppress hidden activities when nearby units have stronger activities
+      + suppressing hidden activities that are looking nearby active localities
-      + help with variations in intensity
+      + help a lot with variations in intensity
+      + having edge detector to get somewhat active due to some fairly faint edge
+      + irrelevant if much more intense things around
   + Generalization tricks
+    + Transformations to enhance the training data
       + training on random 224x224 patches from the 256x256 images to get more data
+      + much more image to train and help to deal with translation invariance
-      + using left-right reflections of the images
+      + using left-right reflections of the images to double the images
+      + no up-down reflection due to gravity
       + combine the opinions from the ten different patches
-      + 4@224x224 corner patches + the central 224x224 patch + reflection of those five patches
+      + (4@224x224 corner patches + the central 224x224 patch) + reflection of those five patches
-    + Regularizing the weights
+    + Dropout - regularizing the weights
       + using dropout to regularize the weights in globally connected layers
+      + prevent from overfitting
       + the layers containing most of the parameters
+      + dropout:
-      + dropout: half of the hidden units in a layer randomly removed for each training example
+        + half of the hidden units in a layer randomly removed for each training example
+        + the remaining half survived
+        + unable to learn to fix up the errors left over by the other hidden units
+        + the other might not exist to fix up an error
       + stop hidden units from relying too much on other hidden units
+      + a lot of cooperation good for fitting the training data but bad for test distribution different significantly
   + Hardware
-    + Very efficient implementation of concolutional nets on two Nvidia GTX 580 GPUs
+    + Very efficient implementation of convolutional nets on two Nvidia GTX 580 GPUs
     + GPU
       + over 1000 fast little cores
       + good for matrix-matrix multiplies